Inniag/openmm-scripts-amoeba/scripts/cluster-submission/README.md

 # Example Scripts for Cluster Submission

-These scrips illustrate how to submit polarisable OpenMM jobs to a queueing system.
+These scrips illustrate how to submit polarisable OpenMM jobs to an HPC cluster's queueing system.
 The were tried and tested on the UK's [JADE](https://www.jade.ac.uk/) cluster, but should be straightforward to adapt to any cluster using the Slurm workload manager.

 * `submit_openmm_jade_1GPU.sh` submits a new job starting from fresh input files
 * `extend_openmm_jade_1GPU.sh` submits a job that extends a previous simulation